-Cured meats, breads, pickled items, cheeses, something salty and something sweet
+The basics are: cured meats, breads, pickled items, cheeses, something salty and something sweet.

 - Soft and spreadable – Brie, Goat, Camembert

 - Semi-soft – able to be spread and mild in taste – Munster, Gruyere, Blue (not mild)